sdellis/lambertvilleporchfest/artists/cari-corky.md

 ---
 id: 10909898
 year: "2022"
-title: "'22 Cari Joy, Corky, and Friends"
+title: "Cari Joy, Corky, and Friends"
-name: Cari & Corky
+name: "Cari Joy, Corky, and Friends"
 bio: Heartfelt music by a piano and guitar duo.
 Met at an open mic, got engaged at an open mic and have been playing music together all the days in between.
 image: /uploads/img_8594.jpg